CarnegieHall/linked-data/README.md

 ## CONTENTS

 The Carnegie Hall Archives believes in showing its work.
 To that goal, this repository includes:
-- Link to explore the CH LOD via a SPARQL endpoint for querying, with option to download the entire dataset
+- Link to explore the CH LOD via a SPARQL endpoint for querying, with option to download the entire data set
 - [Python scripts](/scripts/scripts-overview.md) used to transform CSV to LOD serializations
 - An overview of [CH's performance history]
 - Documentation about the [structure and content of the CH LOD]

 ## CARNEGIE HALL PERFORMANCE HISTORY AS LINKED OPEN DATA

-### About the Dataset
+### About the Data Set
 The initial release encompasses performance history data from 1891 through the end of the 2015-16 concert season (July 15, 2016).
-The Carnegie Hall Archives intends to release updated datasets at semi-regular (e.g. 3-6 month) intervals.
+The Carnegie Hall Archives intends to release updated data sets at semi-regular (e.g. 3-6 month) intervals.

 #### What Does "Performance History" Mean at CH?